John William Tripe: Obituary

+Following the passage of Sir Benjamin Hall's Act, which empowered the districts of the metropolis to appoint medical officers of health, Dr. Tripe was elected for Hackney, a position he held for the remainder of his life.
+Hackney was regarded as one of the best-served districts under his tenure.
+He devoted significant effort to improving the health of the population under his care.
+His work, however, extended beyond the boundaries of the parish.
+The position of medical officer of health attracted many young professionals seeking to establish their careers following the implementation of the Act.
+Some later moved into other, often more lucrative, fields.
+Tripe, however, focused on sanitary science as his primary area of study.

+He was among those whose work contributed to the development of public medicine as an integral part of internal administration.
+Other figures, including Letheby, Odling, and Tidy, advanced the application of chemistry to hygiene.
+Simon, Seaton, Ballard, Buchanan, Dudfield, and Corfield also gained recognition for their contributions to the field.

 For thirty-six years Dr. Tripe held office.
 His annual reports to his vestry were conspicuous for clearness of insight into his duties, and the faithful, efficient, and temperate manner in which his advice was set forth.
 The esteem in which he was held by his brother medical officers was declared by electing him President of their Association.
 The ever-lamented Professor Parkes soon discovered his worth, and associated him in the work of the British and Foreign Medico-Chirurgical Review.
 Under Parkes's editorship Tripe contributed valuable memoirs on 'Scarlatinal Dropsy and the Mortality from the Eruptive Fevers'; and, under Dr. Sieveking, he contributed a paper on 'The Relative Mortality of Males and Females under Five Years of Age', and one on 'Poisoning by Sausages'.
 Sir Edward Sieveking says of him: " I think all his articles would deserve reading at the present day, as they show much research and observation."
 But, as we have already intimated, his great merit consisted in throwing the light of the allied science of meteorologymore especially on the problems of hygiene.